ventureoo/BloodFading/README.md

 coefficient: 0.95
 ```

-If you change the `interval`, I recommend changing it along with the `coefficient` so that the fading is smooth for the player.
+If you change the `interval`, I recommend changing it along with the `coefficent` to make the fading look smooth to the player.

 ## Requirements